-The award-winning Institute of and Culinary Education provides an experiential education for the fast-growing hospitality industry.
+The award-winning Institute of Culinary Education provides an experiential education for the fast-growing hospitality industry.
 Students can complete certificates or degrees in hotel/restaurant management, events management, Pastry Arts and Culinary Arts.
 The pastry arts and culinary arts programs are nationally accredited by the American Culinary Federation Education Foundation and utilize three restaurant-quality kitchens for instruction.

-Each semester, Preston Ridge faculty develop learning community courses where professors team teach and connect the concepts of their disciplines under a common theme or question.
+Each semester, faculty develop learning community courses where professors team teach and connect the concepts of their disciplines under a common theme or question.
 Students receive credit for each class as if taking traditional classes thus transfer and graduation credits are met.
 A learning communities experience provides a collaborative learning environment and an opportunity to develop an understanding of the interrelationship of topics and disciplines.

 Where better to study art, writing, and technology than our impressive Library housing 70,000 scholarly books, 7800 DVDs, 300 hard copy journal and newspaper subscriptions, 100 high-speed computers, 20 scanners, and 20 study rooms.